The Best of Everything

 • Joan's marriage to first husband Doug Fairbanks, Jr., was on the rocks during filming.
 She often refused to take his calls and was short with him when he sailed out for a visit, claiming he was ruining her concentration.
 She went into seclusion after the film wrapped in the summer of '32, and a belated honeymoon trip to Europe proved fruitless.
 The couple were officially divorced 7 months after Rain's release.

 • Joan discovered she was pregnant during filming and told Fairbanks that she had slipped on the deck of a ship while shooting, losing the baby.
-(LW)
+(Last Word)

 Critics' Reviews: